 Cancellation policy for conference fee

-- Cancellations received after the 10th of April – No refund
+- Cancellations received after the 1st April – No refund

 (check directly with the hotel their accommodation cancellation fees)